-(d) on the basis of the adjusted equity method in accordance with Article 9 V5bis(3), data of all holdings in related insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, mixed financial holding companies which are not subsidiaries of the parent undertaking and which are not covered by points (a) and (c);
+(d) on the basis of the adjusted equity method in accordance with Article 9bis V5bis(3), data of all holdings in related insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, mixed financial holding companies which are not subsidiaries of the parent undertaking and which are not covered by points (a) and (c);

-(e) the proportional share of the undertakings’ own funds calculated according to the relevant sectoral rules, as referred to in Article 2(7) of Directive 2002/87/EC, in relation to holdings in related undertakings which are credit institutions, investment firms and financial institutions, alternative investment fund managers, asset management companies, institutions for occupational retirement provision within the meaning of Directive 2003/41/EC, non-regulated undertakings carrying out financial activities;
+(e) the proportional share of the undertakings’ own funds calculated according to the relevant sectoral rules, as referred to in Article 2(7) of Directive 2002/87/EC, in relation to holdings in related undertakings which are credit institutions, investment firms and financial institutions, alternative investment fund managers, UCITS management companies, institutions for occupational retirement provision, non-regulated undertakings carrying out financial activities;

-(f) on the basis of the adjusted equity method in accordance with Article 9 V5bis(3), data of all related undertakings, including ancillary service undertakings, other than those referred to in points (a), to (e).
+(f) in accordance with Article 9bis V5bis, data of all related undertakings, including ancillary service undertakings, other than those referred to in points (a) to (e).

-2. Data of related undertakings linked by a relationship referred to in Article 12(1) of Directive 83/349/EEC and undertakings which are part of a group as defined in Article 212(1)(c)(ii) of Directive 2009/138/EC should be included in accordance with points (a), (c), (d) and (e) of the first paragraph on the basis of the determination of the proportional share by the group supervisor as referred to in Article 221(2)(a) of Directive 2009/138/EC.
+2. Notwithstanding paragraph 1 point (d), data of related undertakings linked by a relationship referred to in Article 12(1) of Directive 83/349/EEC shall be included in accordance with points (a), (c), (d), (e) or (f) of the first paragraph on the basis of the determination of the proportional share by the group supervisor as referred to in Article 221(2)(a) of Directive 2009/138/EC.

 3. For the purpose of the calculation of the consolidated group own funds, the data referred to in paragraphs 1 and 2 should be net of any intra-group transaction.